Education standards and competences

 Performance appraisals form the basis for pupil assessments.
 These assessments should be evenly distributed over the assessment period, helping pupils evaluate their own performance based on objective criteria without discouragement or damage to their self-esteem.
 The appraisals and assessments are made by the teachers.
 There are no assessments for the pre-school stage; here the respective end-of-year report only confirms the pupil’s attendance.

 The following forms of performance appraisal can be used in primary school:

 - written tests (including informal tests and dictation)

-- written exams (from the fourth grade onwards)
+- written exams (starting from the fourth grade)

 - practical performance appraisals.

 The following assessment grades (marks) are used for assessing the pupils’ performance: